AcademySoftwareFoundation/rawtoaces/README.md

 ### Conversion using camera data included in libraw

-`libraw' includes information and options which may be useful to aid in the conversion of RAW data to ACES.
-In particular, the software includes matrices for a wide range of cameras which may provide a resonable basis for conversion from RGB to ACES.
-These matrices were calculated by Adobe and are often referred to as the Adobe coeffiencents.
-To use the these built in matrices the following command may be used.
+`libraw` includes matrices for a wide range of cameras which may provide a reasonable basis for conversion from RGB to ACES.
+These matrices were calculated by Adobe and are often referred to as the Adobe coefficients.
+To use these built in matrices the following command may be used.

 	$ rawtoaces --mat-method 2

-`libraw` provides a number of methods of calculating white balance including averaging the entire image, averaging a specified box within the image, or simply specifying the white balance gain factors to be used.
-These options can be utilized by using `--wb-method` 2-4 as desired.
+`libraw` also provides a few other methods for calculating white balance, including averaging the entire image, averaging a specified box within the image, or explicitly specifying the white balance gain factors to be used.
+These options can be utilized by using `--wb-method [2-4]` as desired.

 ## License

 __For 3rd party license details see [LICENSES.md](LICENSES.md)__

-The Raw to ACES Utility Reference Implementation is provided by the Academy under the following terms and conditions:
+The RAW to ACES Utility Reference Implementation is provided by the Academy under the following terms and conditions:

 Copyright © 2017 Academy of Motion Picture Arts and Sciences ("A.M.P.A.S.").
 Portions contributed by others as indicated.
 All rights reserved.